daxcee/sahat.github.com/_posts/2014-06-05-create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

   });
 });
 {% endhighlight %}

+**June 15, 2014 Update**: Using `req.user.id` of a currently signed-in user instead of a `req.body.userId` user object that was sent by in by the AngularJS app.
+As I have explained above, for security reasons we should not rely on a client because it is not to difficult to fake the value of `$routeScope.currentUser`.

 We are using `ensureAuthenticated` middleware here to prevent unauthenticated users from accessing these route handlers.